core-wg/senml-data-ct/draft-ietf-core-senml-data-ct.md

 ; Cleaned up from [RFC-httpbis-semantics],
 ; leaving only SP as blank space,
 ; removing legacy 8-bit characters, and
-; leaving the parameter as mandatory:
+; leaving the parameter as mandatory with each semicolon:

 Content-Type   = Media-Type-Name *( *SP ";" *SP parameter )
 parameter      = token "=" ( token / quoted-string )